Air Purifiers: Ratings of Sources

 Our AssessmentGood Housekeeping tests and recommends four products to improve air quality or prevent the spread of bacteria.
 The Blueair 201 (now Blueair 203) air purifier is included for its ability to remove smoke, dust and pollen from the air.
 No other air purifiers are discussed or compared.

 Clear the Air!
 Tips to Find Your Breathing Room

 by Amanda MacMillan

-Our AssessmentPrevention magazine editors, interviewed on NBC's "Today" show, say ionic and other ozone-generating air purifiers can be harmful to health -- and desktop air purifiers of any type are too small to make much difference.
-Prevention advises switching to a large, true HEPA-filter model, specifically recommending the Honeywell HEPAClean 3-in-1 for its UV light and odor neutralizer.
+Our AssessmentPrevention magazine editor Amanda MacMillan says ionic and other ozone-generating air purifiers can be harmful to health and that desktop air purifiers of any type are too small to make much difference.
+She advises switching to a true HEPA-filter model, specifically recommending the Honeywell HEPAClean 3-in-1 for its UV light and odor neutralizer.

 Technology: A Breath of Fresh Air

 Our AssessmentThis short article discusses four air purifiers for combating springtime allergies, based on features and price.
 The Blueair 201, Bionaire BAP1250, IQAir HealthPro Plus and WindChaser Ionic Humidifying Air Washer AAT2003 are mentioned.
-Suciu says the IQAir was tested "in a basement that had been collecting dust for 20 years," but no mention is made that the other three models were tested.
+Editors say the IQAir was tested "in a basement that had been collecting dust for 20 years," but no mention is made that the other three models were tested.

 by Editors of AchooAllergy.com